allenai/s2-folks/API_RELEASE_NOTES.md

 # **October 2024**
 ### Breaking change:
 *  API keys found to be inactive for ~60 days will be automatically pruned.
-*  New key applications and past kiey recovery are backlogged by about 1 month.
+*  New key applications and past key recovery are backlogged by about 1 month.

 ### Ongoing Reminders: